 There is a lot of local talk among Australians about Australian art and art practice.
 But no one is consistently talking about Australian contemporary art in the context of international contemporary art practice.
-That’s where the new Runway will make a new name for itself.
+That’s where the new Runway is making a new name for itself.
 With a talented editorial board that is now internationally based, Runway’s mission is to show the world what Australian visual artists are doing worldwide, not simply in our own backyards.

 In December 2013, Berlin and Sydney simultaneously celebrated the launch of Issue #23 [PROTOTYPE], our first FREE online issue, featuring original artwork, critique and discussion by Australia’s thinkers and tinkerers.
-2014 will see the expansion of Runway’s artist-based activity and dialogues, with the first special edition artist commissions, international events and symposia, and fully searchable digital archive of all of Runway’s published content.
+2014 saw the expansion of Runway’s artist-based activity and dialogues, with the first special edition artist commissions, international events and symposia, and fully searchable digital archive of all of Runway’s published content.
 Exciting times ahead.